 Common Name (Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts Birds Puerto Rican Broad- winged Hawk (Buteo platypterus brunnescens) FE The Puerto Rican broad-winged hawk occurs in elfin woodland, sierra palm, caimitillo-granadillo, and tabonuco forest types of the Río Abajo Commonwealth Forest, Carite Commonwealth Forest, and El Yunque National Forest as well as within hardwood plantations, shade coffee plantations, and mature secondary forests (USFWS 2019).
 Unlikely to occur.
-The proposed project area consists of open maintained lawn.
-May affect, but not likely to adversely affect.
-See discussion below.
+Although there are forested areas surrounding the project area, there are no forested areas within the immediate vicinity of the project area.
+No effect.
+There is no suitable habitat for Puerto Rican broad-winged hawks in the project area.
 Puerto Rican Parrot (Amazona vittata) FE The Puerto Rican parrot is a frugivorous cavity nester.
 It depends on mature forests with large cavity forming trees.
 (USFWS 2009).
-It is currently confined to the Maricao Forest, El Yunque National Forest, and the Río Abajo Forest (USDA Forest Service 2024).
+It is currently confined to the Maricao Forest, El Yunque National Forest, and the Río Abajo Forest (USDA Forest Service 2023).
 Unlikely to occur.
-The proposed project area consists of open maintained lawn.
-No effect.
+The project area is not located within the Maricao Forest, El Yunque National Forest, or the Río Abajo Forest.
+Additionally, there are no forested areas within the immediate vicinity of the project area.
+No effect .
 There is no suitable habitat for Puerto Rican parrots in the project area.
-Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees, and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along streams and road edges (USFWS 2011).
+Puerto Rican Sharp- shinned Hawk (Accipiter striatus venator) FE The Puerto Rican sharp-shinned hawk occurs primarily in high elevation mature closed canopy forests (USFWS 2019a).
 Unlikely to occur.
-The proposed project area consists of open maintained lawn.
+Although there are forested areas surrounding the project area, there are no forested areas within the immediate vicinity of the project area.
+No effect.
+There is no suitable habitat for Puerto Rican broad-winged hawks in the project area.
+Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along streams and road edges (USFWS 2011).
+May occur .
+The project area is adjacent to densely forested areas.
 May affect, but not likely to adversely affect.
 See discussion below.
+Insects - Puerto Rican Harlequin Butterfly FT This species inhabits areas with moderately dense to dense canopy cover and dense Unlikely to occur.
+There are no No effect.
+There is no suitable habitat